-Notes from the Field: “Chile was a great choice!”< Back to the TEFL News
+Notes from the Field: “Chile was a great choice!”By Bridge

 Greetings, faithful readers.
 If you haven’t already heard, Bridge is seeking candidates for our Teach in Chile program.
 Our institute in Chile has become one of Santiago’s top schools for learning English, and it is certainly a hotspot for those seeking to secure their EFL certification through the IDELT program we offer there.
 Many of our IDELT graduates in Santiago spend a year or more living and working in Chile, as jobs are readily available and Chile offers a comfortable living standard.

 But why take my word for it?
 I work here, right?
 Of course I’m going to spoon-feed you rainbows and sunshine and glitter-covered unicorns!
 Touche.

 Instead, meet Emma Swadley!
 She is a recent graduate of the IDELT program with BridgeChile, and was immediately hired upon graduation by our English center in Santiago!
 She has kindly shared with us her thoughts on the IDELT program, her new job, and life in Chile:

 Tell me a little bit about your background.

 I graduated from Northern Michigan University with a BA in International Studies.
 I have always had a desire to see the world and learn about new cultures, and in my junior year of college I participated in a study abroad program in Barcelona, Spain.

 What originally drew you to teaching English abroad?
 Why Chile?

 After my study abroad, I wanted to continue experiencing new places and cultures.
 I started researching TEFL and the different available programs, and I realized this is what I wanted to do.
 Why Chile?
 I was interested in the people, landscape, culture, and history, but I was also looking into teaching other places as well.
 Chile has a stable and growing economy and so there are many opportunities to teach English in the business sector.
 I chose Chile for many reasons, and it was a great choice.